 At the famous spa, she became the talk of the backstretch while dominating in the Schuylerville and Spinaway Stakes.
 These wins were before the advent of grading races, but the Spinaway has always been a top drawer race for two year old fillies.
 La Prevoyante’s combined margin of victory for the two Saratoga events was nine lengths.
 As impressive as these races were, the best was yet to come.

 Returning to Woodbine, the emerging star took on the best of the Canadian juvenile fillies in the Princess Elizabeth Stakes.
 This was, and always has been, the top race in the division.
 La Prevoyante simply toyed with the field, winning by seven and a half lengths.
-She was ten lengths in front at the top of the home stretch and just cruiseed home unattested.
+She was ten lengths in front at the top of the home stretch and cruised home unattested.

 With nothing left to prove in her home country, La Prevoyante went back to the U.S. What transpired on her return to the states was simply astonishing.
 The four most important races for two year old fillies in the U.S. are the Matron, Frizette, Selima and Gardenia Stakes.
 Le Prevoyante swept them all.
 But it wasn’t just that she won, but the manner in which she won.